 - the Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, and in particular those who attract the Pupil Premium

 - the report for parents that schools have to publish online

-Please read our full 2018/19 pupil premium action plan here.
+Please read our full 2018/19 pupil premium action plan.

-Also for your reference, please read our 2017/18 review here.
+Also for reference, please read our 2017/18 pupil premium review.